 Al’s has been a beloved St. Louis landmark for decades.
 It was opened in 1925 in what had been an old sugar house exchange building.
 Its original owners were Italian immigrants, Louise and Albert Barroni, Sr. and they hoped to reap the benefits of a riverfront location.

 They were a tavern with a simple menu, serving dock, factory and railroad workers.
 Soon, word spread, and there were often long lines daily, all waiting for Louise’s delicious cooking.
 Through its many years of growth and menu changes, the award-winning restaurant remains in the Barroni family.
 It is St. Louis’ oldest single-family, locally owned and operated restaurant, still in its original location.
+It makes for a charming and impressive date spot because you simply can't miss no matter what you choose from the menu.
+It is truly one of the

 4. Crown Candy Kitchen, St. Louis

-Crown Candy Kitchen is a St. Louis staple that has been around since 1913.
+is a beloved St. Louis staple that has been around since 1913.
 They are famous for being one of the oldest soda fountains in the U.S., and the oldest in St. Louis.
 They offer retro soda-fountain atmosphere and food, as well as homemade confectionaries and desserts.
 In addition, they are well known for having the best BLT for miles around.
 Don’t be surprised to see a line snaking around the building during the lunch rush.

 5. Arthur Bryant’s BBQ, Kansas City